 Transforming CX Through Evolution: Gall’s Law of Complex Systems

-This is the third and final tip from the ’50 Shades of CX’ speech given by Premier Technologies CEO Sol Rabinowicz, at Customer Contact Week in March 2019.
+This is the third and final tip from the ’50 Shades of CX’ speech given by Premier Contact Point CEO Sol Rabinowicz, at Customer Contact Week in March 2019.

 The overarching theme of each of these tips has been the importance of using CX strategically.
 It’s important to use emerging technologies intelligently so you can boost your brand while you work to improve your business’ efficiency, and its bottom line.
 To attempt one without the other would be a false economy, particular in a market where customer expectations are higher than ever.

 We often talk about transforming CX.
 And so we should – we must transform in order to compete.